irmiller22/tamagotchi/best-practices/databases/session-and-transactions.md

 Once you're finished, you step out of the line, and walk out of the bank.

 Imagine that walking into the bank is like creating a session, and walking out of the bank is like closing a session.
 Waiting in the teller line for an available teller is analogous to waiting for an available connection via the connection pool.
 Handing over each check to be deposited and retrieving confirmations are database transactions.
-Finally, asking for and retrieving the cash is a separate database transactions.
+Finally, asking for and retrieving the cash is a separate database transaction.

 ## SQLAlchemy